Letter of Medical Necessity

 - Nutritionist Visits

-- Weight-ins for weight loss programs are accepted by some insurances
+- Weigh-ins for weight loss programs are accepted by some insurances (i.e. Jenny Craig, Weight Watchers, gym weigh-ins, etc.).

 Start With Your Physician